keras-team/keras/docs/sources/callbacks.md

 ## Usage of callbacks

 A callback is a set of functions to be applied at given stages of the training procedure.
 You can use callbacks to get a view on internal states and statistics of the model during training.
-You can pass a list of callback (as the keyword argument `callbacks`) to the `.fit()` method of the `Sequential` model.
+You can pass a list of callbacks (as the keyword argument `callbacks`) to the `.fit()` method of the `Sequential` model.
 The relevant methods of the callbacks will then be called at each stage of the training.

 ---